ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## Nethermind and Hyperledger Besu {#nethermind-and-hyperledger-besu}

-These 2 great Eth 1.0 clients have become a great alternative to Geth and Parity.
+These 2 great execution clients have become a great alternative to Geth and Parity.
 The more diversity in the network, the better, so you may give them a try and contribute to the network health.

 Both need further testing so feel free to play with them and report back your feedback.

-## How to run the Eth 2.0 validator (staking) {#validator}
+## How to run the consensus validator (staking) {#validator}

 Once the Prater testnet beacon chain is synchronized you can run a validator in the same device.
 You will need to follow [these participation steps](https://prylabs.net/participate).